AmyLeggett/FakeNewsDetector/README.md

 ## Getting started
 In order to run this application first clone the repo and open in your IDE of choice.
 Then install the modules found in the requirements.txt file.
-Then finally run the app.py file in order to run the site on your machines local host
+Then finally run the app.py file in order to run the site on your machines local host.
 ## Link to site
 The original version of this site is available at : https://fakenewsdetect.onrender.com